- Employee Benefits Service Center

 Under the program, a lump-sum payment is made to the employee equal to one week of pay per full year of continuous University service.
 Payment covers a maximum of 52 weeks of pay.
 One week of pay is equal to the employee's regular hourly rate times the number of hours per week (maximum of 40) the employee was regularly scheduled to work as of the last day of employment.
 This payment is subject to payroll taxes.
 Severance pay of this type does affect unemployment benefits.
 The employee is instructed to contact a Minnesota WorkForce Center for more information regarding unemployment compensation.

 Medical and/or dental coverage may be continued for up to eighteen months following termination of employment, but not after the last day of the month in which the employee, spouse, or dependents becomes covered under another group medical plan that has no limitations or exclusions with respect to any pre-existing conditions of the employee or, for family coverage, the employee's dependents.
 If the employee is a federal employee with federal health benefits, this continued medical and dental coverage is not available through the University.
 If the employee becomes eligible for Medicare before or during this subsidized period, Medicare then becomes primary with the UPlan secondary for this individual.
-If a spouse or registered same-sex domestic partner is age 65 or older, application must be made for Medicare Part B. Upon termination of employee's employment, Medicare then becomes primary with the UPlan secondary for this individual.
+If a spouse is age 65 or older, application must be made for Medicare Part B. Upon termination of employee's employment, Medicare then becomes primary with the UPlan secondary for this individual.

 The University will contribute toward the cost of the employee's medical and/or dental coverage for the following periods: